apiato/apiato/docs/_docs/B.general/porto-sap.md

 order: 1
 ---

-As you may know already, apiato is architectured using the Porto Software Architectural Pattern.
+As you may know already, APIATO is architectured using the Porto Software Architectural Pattern.
 So you MUST read the [Porto Document](https://github.com/Mahmoudz/Porto) before getting started.

 Porto consists of 2 layers the **Containers** layer and the **Ship** layer.